03 Jul how to make paneer at home | homemade paneer | cottage cheese recipe

-Through it seems to be difficult but practically, making paneer at home is very easy.
-It takes less than an hour in making a paneer at home.
-And the more surprising fact is that you don’t require any extraordinary or expensive ingredient.
-Just 2 basic ingredients and you can have your own made paneer.
+nonetheless it seems to be not easy but basically, making paneer at home is very uncomplicated.
+It takes about 30 to 45 minutes in making a paneer at home.
+And the more astonishing fact is that you don’t need any unusual or high-priced ingredient.
+Only 2 vital ingredients , few minutes and your homemade paneer is ready.
 Isn’t that interesting?

 One important thing we want to tell you is that the method of making Cheena is identical to making of paneer.
-The only difference is that chenna is more moist than paneer.
-For making Cheena, follow all the steps from 1 to 7 given hereunder.
-But don’t put it under pressure as done in para 8.
-This Cheena is used mostly in the making of Paneer Bhurji, Rasgulla, Shrikhand and so on.
+The only discrepancy is that chenna is more damp than paneer.
+For preparing Cheena, go after all the steps mentioned from 1 to 7 given hereunder.
+But there is no need to keep it under pressure as done in para 8.
+This Cheena is used mainly in preparing Paneer Bhurji, Rasgulla, Shrikhand & so on.

 Coming back to Paneer, let’s have a look at the recipe…